Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 WW II:

 Captain Kristian Evensen.
-Captured by the German Pinguin in Jan.-1941 - my page Norwegian Victims of Pinguin picks up the story from here, with details on the events surrounding the capture of the Norwegian ships by the this German raider, crew list at the time of capture, post war info, as well as a link to a list of Norwegian ships captured or sunk by the other German raiders.
+On Jan.
+14-1941, she was captured by the German Pinguin - my page Norwegian Victims of Pinguin picks up the story from here, with details on the events surrounding the capture of the Norwegian ships by this German raider, crew list at the time of capture, post war info, and a link to a list of Norwegian ships captured or sunk by the other German raiders.
 There's also more info on Pinguin

 Related external link:

-Ole Wegger - The site also has a list of other Thor Dahl ships, the text for them is in Norwegian.
+Ole Wegger - The site also has a list of other Thor Dahl ships.

 Back to Ole Wegger on the "Ships starting with O" page.